 To prove optimal efficiency of an algorithm, some assumptions about the considered algorithms are needed.
-As we are interested in admissible algorithms, we assume all families of algorithms considered in this paper to be admissible.
 In their paper, Dechter and Pearl define a family of algorithms that use only a few primitive functions, such as expansion and heuristic functions.
 Eckerle et al. (2017) refine this by making explicit the assumption that all these functions are deterministic, and black box, defining the family of Deterministic, Expansion-based, Black Box (DXBB) algorithms.
 We also assume that the transition relation can only be accessed in a forward manner, as a function that given a state returns its successors.
-If backward search is possible, A^{} does not guarantee optimal efficiency (Chen et al. 2017).
+If backward search is possible, A does not guarantee optimal efficiency (Chen et al. 2017).